HaoleZhang/haolezhang.github.io/content/post/Marketing/index.md

 url_pdf: /uploads/D6-G10-霸王茶姬.pdf
 ---

-- Second attempt of presentation with no notes
+- Second attempt of presentation with no notes.
 - Got the 1st place of Students' choice of best group💅
 - Brought milk tea for everyone 😈
+- I did the third part.